-Musical Instruments were formally revalued in the year ended 31 December 2019 (previously in 2016) by reputable independent valuers in USD, GBP and AUD.
-The directors are of the opinion in 2021 that the carrying value of the musical instruments reflects the most recent formal valuation in 2019 in foreign currency and exchange rate conversions as at 31 December 2021.
-Any revaluation movement in 2021 is due solely to exchange rate movements and is recognised in other comprehensive income.
+Musical Instruments were formally revalued in the year ended 31 December 2022 (previously in 2019) by reputable independent valuers in USD, GBP and AUD.
+The directors are of the opinion in 2022 that the carrying value of the musical instruments reflects the most recent formal valuation in 2022 in foreign currency and exchange rate conversions as at 31 December 2022.
+Any revaluation movement in 2022 is recognised in other comprehensive income.